MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/rsop-not-supported-across-multiple-forests.md

 ---
-title: Resultant Set of Policy (RSoP) Planning mode is not supported in a cross-forest scenario
+title: Resultant Set of Policy (RSoP) planning mode is not supported in a cross-forest scenario
-description: Discusses a limitation to RSoP Planning mode in a multiple-forest scenario. ms.date: 02/16/2021
+description: Discusses a limitation to RSoP planning mode in a multiple-forest scenario. ms.date: 02/16/2021
 author: Deland-Han
 ms.author: delhan